July 16, 2024

 From this we learn much about how we were designed to live and work.
 However, we will never fully understand how to work if we don’t know the source of our life and His design and purpose for us.

-The Answer To Life
+The Answer to Life

 The path to a joy-filled life that lasts forever is not about our individual performance.
 We can never have a life of joy without becoming fully dependent on Jesus.